 When you're trying to settle a personal injury case after any kind of accident, the demand letter often serves as the centerpiece of the negotiation process.
 In this correspondence, you set out to the other side (or to the other side's insurance adjuster) your strongest arguments concerning:

 Your letter should conclude with a demand for a lump sum to settle your entire claim.

 Before beginning to write your personal injury demand letter, review your notes from the days and weeks following the accident to remind yourself of the details—your pain, discomfort, inconvenience, disruption of life, and medical treatment.
 (Learn more about the importance of taking notes after an accident or injury.)
 Then concentrate on the following elements as you draft your letter.

 Start by describing how the accident happened and why the insured person was at fault.
 In plain language, briefly describe where you were and what you were doing immediately before the accident, then how the accident occurred.

-Even if you believe that you might have been partly at fault for the accident, do not admit any fault in your demand letter.
+Even if you believe you might have been partly at fault for the accident, do not admit that in your demand letter.
 Although you must consider your own carelessness in deciding what a fair settlement is, it is not your job to make comparative negligence arguments for the insurance company.
 If and when an insurance adjuster brings up the subject during settlement negotiations, you can debate the question then.

 Of course, you shouldn't make things up or be overly dramatic.
 Insurance companies will turn a deaf ear to claims they believe are false.
-Use appropriate medical terms wherever possible -- for example, "narrowing of disk spacing" rather than "strained back."
+Use appropriate medical terms wherever possible—for example, "narrowing of disk spacing" rather than "strained back."

 Include a complete list of each medical provider who treated you and the total amount charged by each.